Trey Mancini Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

+- The Nationals pitching staff is 27th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Nationals have the 20th-ranked team ERA among all MLB pitching staffs (4.59).
+- The Nationals' 4.61 team ERA ranks 20th among all league pitching staffs.

-- The Nationals rank 15th in baseball in home runs surrendered (31 total, 1.1 per game).
+- Nationals pitchers combine to rank 17th in baseball in home runs given up (33 total, 1.2 per game).

-- The Nationals will send Gore (3-1) out for his sixth start of the season.
-He is 3-1 with a 3.00 ERA and 35 strikeouts through 27 2/3 innings pitched.
+- Williams makes the start for the Nationals, his sixth of the season.
+He is 1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched.

-- His most recent appearance came on Wednesday against the New York Mets, when the lefty went six innings, surrendering one earned run while giving up four hits.
+- In his last appearance on Thursday against the New York Mets, the righty went five innings, allowing four earned runs while surrendering nine hits.

+- In five games this season, the 31-year-old has amassed a 4.10 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.